-Many home education children have an overwhelmingly positive learning experience.
+Many home-educated children have a positive learning experience.
 We would expect the parents' decision to home educate to be made with their child's best education at the heart of the decision.
-However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs.
+However, this is not the case for all.
+Elective home education can mean that some children are not in receipt of suitable education and are less visible to the services that are there to keep them safe and supported in line with their needs.